 Facility managers (FMs) therefore need to implement a desk booking system that can be tailored to their needs.
 This will help employees do their best work in a collaborative workspace.

-In this article, we will explore desk booking software for the modern office, including the features that any new system will need in order to be most beneficial.
+In this article, we will explore desk booking software for the modern office, what you need to include in a desk booking guide, and the features that any new system will need in order to be most beneficial.

 Desk booking software is the system that makes hybrid work and advanced desk management possible.